Aston by Wrenbury: Landmarks

 Features of interest include the red-brick St Andrew's Methodist Church (1866), which has an associated Grade II listed lychgate and war memorial dating from around 1919 leading to a small cemetery.
 Aston House Farm is a Grade II listed, black-and-white timber farmhouse, dating from 1662.
 The village also has a Grade II listed red telephone box, an example of the 1935 K6 style designed by Sir Giles Gilbert Scott.

 Aston Mill is an animal feed mill run by H J Lea Oakes Ltd, one of the few large industrial enterprises in this predominantly agricultural area.

 Connections with India

 The Bhurtpore Inn in the north of the village dates from 1720 and was first recorded as a public house in 1778.
 It was named to commemorate the Siege of Bhurtpore of 1825–26, at which local landlord Sir Stapleton Cotton, as Commander-in-Chief of the British forces, took the fort after a prolonged siege, earning the title of Viscount Combermere.
-The present Bhurtpore Inn, an untied hostelry serving a selection of real ales and curries, has won several awards, including The Good Pub Guide's National Beer Pub of the Year in 1997 and 1999, and CAMRA's Regional Pub of the Year 2005.
+The present Bhurtpore Inn, an independent hostelry serving a selection of real ales and curries, has won several awards, including The Good Pub Guide's National Beer Pub of the Year in 1997 and 1999, and CAMRA's Regional Pub of the Year 2005.